niquet/tic-tac-toe/README.md

 2. Now **each player can set their figure** on the board, each taking turns doing so.

-3. If their is a **winner**, the icon background in the switch changes its background-color to green.
+3. If there is a **winner**, the icon background in the switch changes its background-color to green.

 ## Example gameplay